enriicola/high-performance-clowns/hw1/report/report.md

 Notice it is just the DFT of the DFT.

 # Parallelization strategy 🧠

-Since it is a sum of $N$ elements, it can be splitted into $m$ different threads, each with $N/m$ sums to compute.
+Since it is a sum of $N$ elements, it can be split into $m$ different threads, each with $N/m$ sums to compute.

 <div style="display: flex; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">